Evaluating Demand for Multi-Season Crop Insurance: Experimental Evidence from Uganda

 Experimental Design

-Farmers complete a baseline survey and receive a two-season insurance offer that entails paying the insurance premium via deduction from harvest time payments in each season.
+During the data collection, each of the farmers will be reached individually to complete a baseline survey and receive a two-season insurance offer that entails paying the insurance premium via deduction from harvest time payments in each season.
 Specifically, farmers are given the choice to buy insurance (or not) for two seasons, and whether they would like to have the option to cancel the insurance after the first season.
-They are further asked whether they would like to have the cancellation option regardless of the outcome of the first season, or whether they would like to retain the cancellation option if they received/didn’t receive an insurance payout in the first season.
+They are further asked whether they would like to have the cancellation option regardless of the outcome of the first season, or whether they would like to retain the cancellation option if they receive/ do not receive an insurance payout in the first season.
+All farmers are told that they will receive another phone call at the end of the first season during the insurance window for the second season.

-An information treatment is randomized at the farmer level.
+The intervention consists of two treatment groups randomly assigned at the farmer level.
 The treatment group (T1) will receive an information treatment that guides farmers to think through farming activities and insurance demand in different scenarios when the current season is good or bad and discusses the associated pros and cons of the cancellation option in the insurance plan.
-The control group (T0) will not receive such an intervention.
-We also randomly assign sub-counties into 3 waves of data collection.
+Within the treatment group, we include a battery of manipulation check questions to explore mechanisms through which our treatment may be having an effect, and we randomize the order of treatment and manipulation checks.
+The control group (T0) will not receive the intervention or manipulation check questions.

 Experimental Design Details